 not sure what you are asking.
 If what you mean is just for having a product claim do you get something--no. You get money for your pain and suffering --significant--and your medical bills, and any future problems a doctor says you will have, and any wage loss.
 If you mean do you get punitive...Read more »

-and got a piece stuck in my tonsil that was removed by MD.The company stated to me there is no way what was in the bag was a "bone"So I had UNC Hosp. do a exam and Yes it was a "bone" I had a large and small piece.The company wants me to settle for 500$ since my injuries were not "bad"they say and...
+and got a piece stuck in my tonsil that was removed by MD.The company stated to me there is no way what was in the bag was a "bone"So I had UNC Hosp. do a exam and Yes it was a "bone" I had a large and small piece.The company wants me to settle for 500$ since my injuries were...
 Read more »

 check with a couple of members of the NC Assn for Justice--they give free consults.
 The company may be right--that the problem is with their supplier--but it's their supplier.
 The law says there is a high degree of responsibility--strict liability --for food.
 It's on them.
-They should be proud to...Read more »
+They should be...Read more »

 The.company plan on suing her for the money but she doesnt have it.
 We offered to give them back their product but they refuse to take it.
 We keep getting phone calls from a lawyer who has not provided us his name but is always threatening my mom.
 What should we do